18wh1a1224/III-year-lab/CN & WT LAB/CN Experiments/Experiment1/README.md

 ### step by step procedure of experiment
 character stuffing procedure
-1. First we need to declare number of frames we required.
+1. First we need to declare the data we required.
-2. Then we need to scan the frames.
+2. Then we need to scan the data.
-3. After scaning we need to find string length of the each frames.
+3. After scaning we need to find The sender's data layer inserts an DLE character just before the DLE character in the data.
-4. Then printing the frames at sender.
+4. Then printing the data at sender.
 5. printing the Data Transmitted.
-6. After that printing the frames at receiver.
+6. After that printing the data at receiver.

 ### Output